 Every Student Discount in Canada You Should Be Using

 Being a student is expensive โ€” but you're leaving money on the table if you're not taking advantage of these discounts.
-Here's a complete list of savings available with a valid student ID or .edu email.
+Here's a complete list of savings available with a valid student ID or school email.

 8 sections